clay/clay-kiln/docs/components.md

 ## Variations

 Components can have variations, which is defined by corresponding stylesheets in the site's styleguide folder.
-There is the default variation (`component-name.css`) and variations are defined as `component-name_variation.css`.
+Variations are defined as `component-name_variation.css`.
 Kiln will automatically generate a select input with the variations.
-This input will be in a 'Component Variation' tab in the Settings group.
+This input will be in the 'Component Variation' tab in the Settings group.
 If the component doesn't have a Settings group set, Kiln will generate this too.